 The above words don’t belong to some random athlete, but to one of the greatest basketball players in the world – Michael Jordan- and they highlight the significance of the defeat for a career in sports and maximize the performance of an athlete.

-In all sports, there are hundreds of incidents involving highly skilled athletes who entered a competition as favorites, only to see it turn into a disaster.
+In all sports, there are hundreds of incidents involving highly skilled athletes who entered a competition as favourites, only to see it turn into a disaster.

 Failure and defeat if treated as a learning process and used as a way of self-improvement and maturity, it is certain that it may lead to only positive results for the athlete’s progress.
 There are countless times when athletes have been so bitterly disappointed by a bad result that they have reached the point to quit the sport because they feel powerless and helpless to support their talent and all their efforts.

-Recovering after a painful defeat or after a bad match result is a state called mental resilience in Sports Psychology and it focuses on:
+Recovering after a painful defeat or after a bad match result is a state called mental resilience in Sports Psychology and it focuses on the:

 - Being able to overcome difficult/ stressful situations